Sgavinmills/sgm-games/README.md

 All reviews can be commented on, voted on and if applicable deleted or editted.

-The site is hosted on Netlify and is available to view [HERE].
+The site is hosted on Netlify and is available to view [here](https://sgm-games.netlify.app/reviews).

 The source code can be viewed and downloaded from [github](https://github.com/Sgavinmills/sgm-games).